rust-lang/rustup/doc/dev-guide/src/coding-standards.md

 We do ask that contributors keep the clippy status clean themselves.

-Minimally, run `cargo +beta clippy --all --all-targets -- -D warnings` before submitting code.
+Minimally, run `cargo clippy --all --all-targets --features test -- -D warnings` before submitting code.

 If possible, adding `--all-features` to the command is useful, but will require